Removable Partial Dentures

 You may wish to learn more about these and whether they’re a good option for you if your natural teeth are no longer working for you.

 What Removable Partial Dentures Are

 Typically, removable partial dentures consist of replacement teeth that are attached to a plastic base that’s gum-colored.
 They have a metal frame and clasps so they can connect to the nearby teeth.

 Sometimes, other types of connectors that are more natural looking are used.
 For instance, precision attachments are an alternative option because they’re more aesthetically pleasing, but they also cost more.
 Regardless of how they look, these are designed with your specific needs in mind.
 You’ll also sometimes need to have dental crowns placed on your other nearby teeth to help make your removable partial denture fit better.
 This is because you’ll need something to attach this denture to.

 Why You Should Consider Getting Removable Partial Dentures

-This is the most affordable way to replace your missing teeth.
+This is the most affordable way to replace your missing teeth, since it is a non-implant restoration.
 Typically, it’s such a simple process that it can be done on the same day as we see you for a check-up.
 Not only is this why you’ll save money, but it’s also nice to know that you won’t have to wait for months to have your teeth replaced.
 Additionally, you’ll find that your adjacent teeth won’t undergo any damage like they would need to with other types of dentures.